 But once I started my flow, this mat began growing on me.
 I rarely needed to pad myself with a blanket or towel.
 It provided plenty of grip for the majority of my yoga sessions, but it would get a little slippery when I got very sweaty, so it might not be a great fit for hot yoga.
 Quickly wiping away the moisture with a hand towel took care of that problem, though.

 Even though the straps got in my way a couple of times, they were still a welcome addition to this mat.
 They made it a breeze to pack up the mat and stuff it in a suitcase.
 All you have to do is fold it in half longways, roll it up, clip it, and voila!—your mat is ready to squash into a suitcase or backpack.
+(You can see exactly how to fold it right here.)

 The Yogo travel mat fell short of the Jade Voyager in a few key areas.
 The crinkles and creases it took on when packed away were more pronounced when I unrolled the mat, although they started to go away after about 15 minutes.
 The foamy texture didn’t breathe as well as I’d hoped, leading me to sweat more.
 And I could feel more of the sticks and rocks beneath me when I used the mat outdoors in the same exact spot I tried the Jade Voyager.